laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Micro-Frontend Orchestrator)/Micro-Frontend Orchestrator/01-Webpack/02-Documentation/01-Guides/07-Code Splitting/codeSplitting.md

   - Keep track of which module is loaded.
   - Resolve imports/exports between modules.
   - Manage caching for better performance.

-Your explanation is slightly off.
-Let me clarify:

 ---